tangollama/cis411_lab2/LAB_INSTRUCTIONS.md

 > docker login
 ```
 4. Provide your Docker Hub username and password
-5. Build and run the Docker image using the following commands from _within_ the cis411_lab2 directory:
+5. Build and run the Docker image using the following commands from _within_ the cis411_lab4_CD directory:
 ```
-> docker build -t lab2 .
+> docker build -t lab4 .
-> docker run -p 4000:4000 lab2 &
+> docker run -p 4000:4000 lab4 &
 ```
+> Tip: the period (`.`) at the end of the command is important!
-6. Navigate to http://localhost:4000/graphql and verify that you can access GraphiQL.
+6. Navigate to http://localhost:4000/graphql and verify that you can access GraphQL.
 7. Shutdown the docker container by running the following command:
 ```
 > docker stop $(docker ps -aq)